HilscherAutomation/netPI-opcua-server/README.md

 The container's GitHub source code repository includes a sample XML file in the folder /example/example.xml in case you have not a valid XML file at hand yourself.
 Use it for a simple test.

 The file configures a single boolean variable named `MynetPiVariable` that you set to `true` or `false` with your OPC UA Client.

+#### Free OPC UA modeler to generate XML

+The [Free OPC UA Modeler](https://github.com/FreeOpcUa/opcua-modeler) is a tool for designing OPC UA Nodeset XML files.
+It is based on Python language and can run under Windows too.

+STEP 1: Install (Win)Python under Windows (tested with version WinPython_3.8) from [here](https://sourceforge.net/projects/winpython/files/).
+Remember the installation folder.

+STEP 2: Navigate with your Windows explorer to the installation folder, locate the executeable `WinPython Powershell Prompt.exe` and start it WITH!!! administrative rights.

+STEP 3: In the console enter `python -m pip install --upgrade pip` to install the python package management command `pip` in the latest version.

+STEP 4: Install the Free OPC UA modeler using the command `pip install opcua-modeler` in the same console.

+STEP 5: Navigate with the change dir command `cd` to the installed executeable OPC UA modeler in the folder `Script` e.g. `C:\Program Files\WPy64-3720\python-3.7.2.amd64\Scripts`.

+STEP 6.
+Start the OPC UA modeler with the command `./opcua-modeler.exe`.

+STEP 7.
+In the opening application use the top menu bar and click `Actions\New Model` to prepare it for a new setup.

+STEP 8.
+Give your OPC UA server a reasonable name for your namespace table.
+Right click `NamespaceArray` in the middle left window and choose `Add Namespace`.
+In row `Value` line `1` enter a name e.g "myserver".

+STEP 9.
+Right click `Displayname\Root\Objects` in the window underneath and choose `Add Variable` to a  single variable to your nodeset.

+STEP 10.
+Change the variable's name from `NoName` to any value of your choice e.g. `myvar`, uncheck `Auto NodeId` checkbox, enter an object index behind `ns=0;i=` such as `1000` and finally click rightmost to specify the datatype e.g. `DisplayName\BaseDataType\Boolean` and finally confirm with `ok`.

+STEP 11.
+Add other variables in the same manner and then click `Actions\Save` to export the XML file.

+STEP 12.
+Import the XML file into the OPC UA server's web application

 #### Automated build